Helab-bioinformatics/cf-EpiTracing/README.md

 This file provides pipeline of combining chromatin state annotations of tested samples in Rstudio.

 ## Bed files provides with genome reference data that are necessary in analyses.

+**##The files in the "XGBoost Machine Learning" folder include example codes for training and testing XGBoost models used in this study.
+Additionally, well-trained models from the study are also stored in this folder.**